Domino Data Lab wins two Dresner Tech Innovation Awards - ExBulletin

 Domino Data Lab wins two Dresner Tech Innovation Awards

-SAN FRANCISCO , Feb.
-13, 2024 /PRNewswire/ — Domino Data Lab, provider of the leading enterprise AI platform trusted by more than 20% of Fortune 100 companies, today was named a 2023 Technology Innovation Award winner by Dresner Advisory Services. announced that he had been selected.
-Multiple categories:
+SAN FRANCISCO, February 14, 2024 — Domino Data Lab, a leading enterprise AI platform provider trusted by more than 20% of Fortune 100 companies, was recognized by Dresner Advisory Services at the 2023 Technology Innovation Awards in multiple categories: It was announced that he had been selected as a prize winner.

 AI, Data Science + Machine Learning: Includes statistics, modeling, machine learning, and data mining used to analyze facts and predict future or unknown events.